tekom - Europe

 Dear IUNTC members,

-we are very pleased to announce that the next meeting of the International University Network in Technical Communication will be on Thursday, 25th of April at 4 PM (Central European Summer Time).
+we are very pleased to announce that the next meeting of the International University Network in Technical Communication will take place at Thursday, October 31, at 4 PM, by Ralph Krüger

 -----------------------